SilviaDias16/My-Portfolio/Style Guide/Style Guide.md

 * Avoid repeating the same information throughout the document.
 You can refer to the information already mentioned by using hyperlinks.
 * Keep your sentences short and simple
 * Use bullet points, tables, digrams, process flows to assist your reader's understanding of the information and to hold their attention.
+* Use numbered list for step-by-step procedures and workflows.

 >[!TIP]
-> Create a plan for a structure of your document and consider what needs to be covered in which section and which order.
+> * Create a plan for a structure of your document and consider what needs to be covered in which section and which order.
 >
-> Use bullet points where appropriate.
+> * Use bullet points where appropriate.
 >
-> Do not sacrifice reader's understanding in an attempt to keep the document short.
+> * Do not sacrifice reader's understanding in an attempt to keep the document short.
 >
 >